LM-Prototyping/ldrToProto/doc/wheels.md

 # Wheels

-Wheels are the only parts for which bounding objects are generated.
+Wheels are the only elements that are generated with a bounding object.
+For each wheel the bounding object will be a cylinder with the specified radius and height.

+> Read [here](#TODO) how you can create a wheel inside LeoCAD or your preferable brickbuilder IDE.

 ## Supported wheels